Warren8824/XRP-Insight/README.md

 ## Acknowledgments

 - Thanks to all contributors who will help bring this project to life!
-- Inspired by the vibrant XRP community and the potential of AI in crypto analysis.
+- Inspired by the vibrant XRP community and the potential of AI in crypto analysis and content creation.

 ## Disclaimer